 Female sexual dysfunction refers to recurrent problems during any phase of the sexual response cycle (excitement, plateau, orgasm, resolution) that causes distress or negatively affects your relationship with your partner.
-This condition affects 43% of women of all ages and is most common in those aged 45-64.

-The following factors tend to be interconnected:
+The following factors tend to be related:

 During menopause in particular, estrogen levels decrease, which can cause changes to occur in your genital tissues and your sexual responsiveness.
 Intercourse may become painful ( dyspareunia), and/or it may take longer for you to achieve an orgasm.

 Untreated emotional and psychological issues need to be addressed for treatment to be effective.
-Factors that affect sexual functioning may include
+Factors that affect sexual functioning may include:

 Factors from different body systems may play a part in female sexual dysfunction.